ericasaywhat/SmoothCriminals/reports/final_report.md

 `G` depends on two other variables. `N`<sub>agents</sub> is the total number of agents present at a given node, and 2 is subtracted from this total to account for the offender and their potential target. `P` is a randomly selected number between -2 and 2 that represents the offender's perception of the capability of the other citizens who are present.
 If `G < 1`, the offender determines that there are not enough capable guardians present, so they should commit a crime.
 If `G == 1`, the offender is unsure if there are capable guardians present, and so makes a random decision to commit the crime.
 And finally, if `G > 1`, the offender determines that there are capable guardians present and they should therefore not commit the crime.

 Now, assume `G <= 1` and the offender has decided to commit the crime.
 Which agent should the offender offend?
-The offender finds the wealthiest person in that node and robs that person. **PUT S BACK IN HERE OR SO HELP ME (also explain why we didn't really use it)**
+The offender finds the wealthiest person in that node and robs that person.

+#### `S = (W`<sub>target</sub>` - W`<sub>offender</sub>`) + P`

+In Groff's implementation, if `S >= 0`, the offender determines that the target is suitably wealthy and robs them.
+If `S < 0`, the offender determines that the target is not suitably wealthy, so they do not rob them.
+Since we are using Python and not the GIS software, however, we remove S from the simulation since our criminal looks for the wealthiest citizen in the node to rob and remove the redundancy of checking guardian capability.

 ### B. Results of our initial model